lmedini/Koper-IoT-2022/README.md

 This project was realized at InnoRenew CoE / Primorska University, in Koper, Slovenia, in August 2022.
 It was funded by an Erasmus+ exchange between Université Claude Bernard Lyon 1, France, and University of Primorska.
-The aim was to give lectures and organize practical sessions about Internet of Things (IoT), Web of Things (WoT), and a bit of Web programming.
+The aim was to give lectures ([part 1](https://perso.liris.cnrs.fr/lionel.medini/enseignement/Koper-2022/1-IoT-and-IA-2022.pdf), [part 2](https://perso.liris.cnrs.fr/lionel.medini/enseignement/Koper-2022/2-Hardware.pdf) & [part 3](https://perso.liris.cnrs.fr/lionel.medini/enseignement/Koper-2022/3-Software.pdf)) and organize practical sessions about Internet of Things (IoT), Web of Things (WoT), and a bit of Web programming.

 ## Scenario